cropmosaiks/crop-modeling/README.md

 # CropMOSAIKS Crop Modeling

 This repository contains the complete workflow for predicting crop yields in Zambia using Random Convolutional Features (RCFs) extracted from satellite imagery.
-It is part of the [CropMOSAIKS project](https://github.com/cropmosaiks), which extends the [MOSAIKS approach](https://www.nature.com/articles/s41467-021-24638-z) to agricultural applications.
+It is part of the [CropMOSAIKS project](https://github.com/cropmosaiks), which extends the [MOSAIKS approach](https://www.nature.com/articles/s41467-021-24638-z) to agricultural applications and over time.

 ## Overview